slow-session/wellington.session.nz/historical_sets.md

 ---
 layout: page
-title: Current Sets
+title: Historical Sets
-permalink: /current_sets/
+permalink: /historical_sets/
 ---

-These are the some of the sets we play at the Wellington Slow Session.
-These sets will get played regularly so if you know these you'll get a chance to play them.
+These are sets we sometimes play at the Wellington Slow Session.

-If you don't find the set you're looking for you can put tunes together and try them out using our <button class="filterButton" onclick="window.location.href = '/build_a_set/';">Build a Set</button>
+If you want to compile your own, you can put tunes together and try them out using our <button class="filterButton" onclick="window.location.href = '/build_a_set/';">Build a Set</button>
 page.

 {% include tunes-filter-variables.html %}

 <fieldset>
-    <legend>Select from current Wellington Sets:</legend>
+    <legend>Select from historical Wellington Sets:</legend>
     <form id="wellington" method="get">
     <div class="formParent">
     <div class="formChild">